How To Practice Tantra in The West

 Booking & Screening

-To ensure a harmonious and respectful experience for all, we kindly request our clients to undergo a discreet screening process.
+To ensure a harmonious and respectful experience for all, we kindly request our guests to undergo a discreet screening process.
 Your privacy is of utmost importance, and this information will be handled with the utmost confidentiality.
-Unsure about something?
-Please text us (415)-680-8302
+We do not accept all applicants.
+We carefully select clients to ensure our services align with their individual needs and wellness goals.

 1. Personal Information